 ProBE IT

-The aim of this Challenge is to develop a sensitive, non-invasive, single imaging modality, through the combination of existing or development of new techniques, to define biodistribution of macromolecules in vivo and enable better predictions of efficacy.
+The aim of this Challenge was to develop a sensitive, non-invasive, single imaging modality, through the combination of existing or development of new techniques, to define biodistribution of macromolecules in vivo and enable better predictions of efficacy.

 Phase 2 not awarded